haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 ### 4.pharm - Setting up the pharmacophore-based docking

-The docking preparation is detailed in **Step 4** from the shape-based protocol.
-You simply need to adapt the following parameters:
+The docking preparation is detailed in the docking description from the shape-based protocol.
+From the described steps you only need to adapt the following steps keeping all other steps similar:

+* **Step3:** Input the receptor protein PDB file selecting the selected template

 <a class="prompt prompt-info">
 Molecule 1 - input -> PDB structure to submit -> Upload the file named *template-final_pharm.pdb*
 </a>

+* **Step5:** Input the shape PDB file selected the proper shape for the pharma procotol.

 <a class="prompt prompt-info">
 Molecule 3 - input -> PDB structure to submit -> Upload the file named *shape_pharm.pdb*
 </a>

-On the page 3 of the submission process, you need to upload the restraints files of the pharmacophore-based protocol:
+* **Step 8:** Define the distance restraints (both to the shape and to maintain the co-factors in place).

 <a class="prompt prompt-info">
-Distance restraints -> Instead of specifying active and passive residues, you can supply a HADDOCK restraints TBL file (ambiguous restraints) -> Upload the *target_pharm.tbl* file
+Distance restraints -> Instead of specifying active and passive residues, you can supply a HADDOCK restraints TBL file (ambiguous restraints) -> Upload the *shape_restraints_pharm.tbl* file
 </a>

 <a class="prompt prompt-info">
-Distance restraints -> You can supply a HADDOCK restraints TBL file with restraints that will always be enforced (unambiguous restraints) -> Upload the *cofactor-restraints_pharm.tbl* file
+Distance restraints -> You can supply a HADDOCK restraints TBL file with restraints that will always be enforced (unambiguous restraints) -> Upload the *cofactor_restraints_pharm.tbl* file
 </a>

+Make sure to change all other required parameters as previously explained and submit your run.
+As reference the json file generate for this tutorial is available under `data/job_params-pharm.json`

 <hr>